BalveerSinghYT/DSA/README.md

 🧠 Today's focus: Memory optimization techniques for Diagonal, Tri-Diagonal/Band, and Toeplitz matrices. 🤖 Also, tackled a few challenges on HackerRank.
 Learning and coding in full swing! 🚀💡

+## Day 26 - September 21st:

+🚀 Job-A-Thon adventure on @GeeksForGeeks! 💼 Solved 1 out of 3 questions.
+The exciting part?
+First time ever I used the power of pen, paper, & mathematics to drive a formula that cracked the problem (took half an hour!) instead of directly coding 📝🤯

 ---

 Let's keep this coding momentum going!
 Exciting times ahead as I continue this journey of growth and learning.
 Stay tuned for more updates! 🌱👩‍💻